Using the Worksheet for Queries & DDL / DML — Preview¶

-Worksheets are designed to meet your business and workflow needs:
+Worksheets are designed to meet all your business and workflow needs, including:

-Run ad hoc queries and other DDL/DML operations.
+Running ad hoc queries and performing other SQL operations.

-Open up to six concurrent worksheets, each with its own separate session, allowing you to run queries in different worksheets without any degradation in UI performance.
+Opening multiple, concurrent worksheets, each with its own separate session, allowing you to run queries in different worksheets with different contexts without any degradation in UI performance.

 - Saved worksheets are not accessible outside of the Snowflake web interface.

 - Saved worksheets cannot currently be shared with other users.

 Loading SQL script files from your workstation or network into a worksheet.
 After you’ve loaded a script file, you can optionally edit and save it to your library of saved worksheets.

 Logging out without losing your work.
 Snowflake retains the static contents of each worksheet, so you can log in again later and resume working where you left off.
 Snowflake displays the worksheets that were open when you logged out.